 Artist trivia: Yoko Ono allegedly offered Dalí 10.000 dollars for a strand of hair from his famous mustache.
 Suspecting that she might be a witch, the artist feared that she would cast a spell on him.
 However, he wasn’t one to turn down a check, so he got creative and sent her a piece of dried grass instead.

 A precursor of the Pop Art movement of the 1960s, Andy Warhol earned a lasting reputation as a cultural icon.
-He is famous for his bright, colorful paintings and prints of subjects ranging from celebrities including Marilyn Monroe, to everyday products such as cans of soup.
+According to the art movement he invented, elements and symbols of popular culture and mass consumption could be on par with fine arts, as evidenced in Warhol’s Marilyn which became the emblem of pop art.
+He is famous for his bright, colorful paintings and prints of subjects ranging from celebrities to everyday products such as cans of soup.

 Artist trivia: Andy Warhol was born Andrew Warhola, the youngest son of Andrew and Julia née Zavacká, immigrants to the USA from Miková, a village near the present-day Slovakian-Polish border.
 Andrew Warhola Jr became known as Andy Warhol after one of his early illustrations in Glamour Magazine was mistakenly credited to one Andy Warhol, a name which he decided to use from then on.